 Figure 3: Times series data of a single participant.
-Above the time course of the pupillometry.
+Above the time course of the pupillometry is shown.
 Bottom left shows the single trial spectra of the force tremor per epoch.
 Bottom right displays the single trial raw force data.
 Both time courses are split per feedback type and feedback condition.

 Overall, sequential designs with maximal sample sizes offer an approach to optimizing statistical power in replication studies where smaller changes to the protocol are made (Schönebrodt and Wagenmaker, 2018).